 But it was a small, angry picture, the first one I saw as I entered, that held my attention.
 It was by Dubuffet, and it was called Le Havre.
 It was a map of sorts and the colours were wild and fierce.
 There was little attempt at verisimilitude.
 The painter’s quote next to it caught my eye.
 It said “Personally, I believe very much in values of savagery; I mean: instinct, passion, mood, violence, madness.”

 The paprika in the photo was in a bowl, powdery like pigment, along with other spices and teas in a stall at the farmers’ market.
 You were allowed to lift up a spoon of it and smell, and this helped because the one above was smoky and the other paprika was not.
 But the colour was the reason I bought.
 It made me want to stick a finger in the middle.
-It was an angry red; savage, mad and violent.
-I’ll see you in the kitchen.
+It was an angry red, savage, mad and violent.

 Roast almonds with paprika and rosemary

 Adapted from Sam and Sam Clark, Moro

 2 tsps of olive oil

 1½ tsps of flaky sea salt, like Maldon